stanleygomes/endor-cli/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/stanleygomes/endor-cli/badge)](https://www.codefactor.io/repository/github/stanleygomes/endor-cli)
 ![Lint and test](https://github.com/stanleygomes/endor-cli/workflows/Lint%20and%20test/badge.svg)

-A Javascript Boilerplate Generator CLI.
-Come to javascript side 🚀 🌑
+A Boilerplate Starter.
+Come to javascript side 🚀

 The main goal of **Endor CLI** is to make it easy to start a javascript project using great and minimal boilerplates.